-Plaka may draw the crowds, but it a truely beautiful stroll and one of my favourite places to wander freely, without a plan or a map.
-An historical district Northeast of the Acropolis, wedged between the built up Syntagma Square and Monastiraki, it retains its traditional charm, with neoclassical architecture, old winding streets… and high rents to boot.
+Plaka may draw the crowds, but it a truly beautiful stroll and one of my favourite places to wander freely, without a plan or a map.
+A historical district Northeast of the Acropolis, wedged between the built-up Syntagma Square and Monastiraki, it retains its traditional charm, with neoclassical architecture, old winding streets… and high rents to boot.

-Adrianou Street runs all the way through here, so it’s easy to navigate from Monasteraki, but cut away from this main lane and climb the sloping streets and hidden alleys.
-Voulis street in particular is easy to find and hosts some great wine bars like Oinoscent, alongside hip cafés and restaurants.
+Adrianou Street runs all the way through here, so it’s easy to navigate from Monastiraki, but cut away from this main lane and climb the sloping streets and hidden alleys.
+Voulis street, in particular, is easy to find and hosts some great wine bars like Oinoscent, alongside hip cafés and restaurants.

 Over 40 houses remain and once you wind up through the floral terraces, small corridors and narrow staircases, you are rewarded with one of the most spectacular views of Athens.

 A stunning wine bar right in the centre of Athens, and popular for wine tastings.
 (Voulis street)

 An adjacent street is known for its collection of really cool bars.

 Upmarket and with an air of discreet snobbery, Kolonaki is as far removed from the general ‘rough’ vision of Athens as you can possibly imagine.
 Here’s where the rich have got richer (while the poor got poorer), and you only have to walk past or through some of the alfresco coffee shops to see a different class of Athenian, mainly older and rather more… refined.